fmayo96/rust-book/readme.md

 ### Chapter 4: Understanding Ownership

 Through a series of short examples we look at ownership and other related topics like slices.

+### Chapter 5: Structs

+Example of structs using a rectangle.